TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ```

-### Query Stage Resource List
+### List Stage Resources
-* Get a list of resources registered on the stage.
+* Retrieves a list of resources registered on the stage.
 The stage resource plugin information set for each resource is included.
 * For more information about the stage resource plugin, see [Stage Resource Plugin](./api-guide-v1.0/#stage-resource-plugin).